appwrite/rfc/021-server-side-rendering/021-server-side-rendering.md

 Step by step:

-1. Client makes a 'Create OAuth2 Session' request to the Appwrite,containing the provider, and a success authentication redirect URL.
+1. Client makes a 'Create OAuth2 Session' request to the Appwrite, containing the provider, and a success authentication redirect URL.
 2. Appwrite returns a URL for a page to authenticate with the OAuth2 provider.
 3. User is redirected to the authentication URL, and authenticates with the OAuth2 provider.
 4. OAuth2 provider redirects the browser back to Appwrite.